 Using the image as a prompt, what can they share about it?

-This public speaking activity encourages flexibility; the ability to see a topic from opposing sides.
+'For and Against' encourages flexibility: the ability to see a topic from opposing sides.

 A speaker has 30 seconds to talk 'for' a topic and then another 30 seconds to speak 'against' it.